Dunsink

 Dunsink is a townland in the civil parish of Castleknock, Dublin, in Ireland.
 The townland has an area of approximately 1.7 km2, and had a population of 323 people as of the 2011 census.
+It is around 7 km north-west of the city centre, near the junction of the N3 and the M50 roads.

 The townland is the site of Dunsink Observatory, where William Rowan Hamilton and Hermann Brück were directors.
 Built in 1783–1785, it is the oldest scientific institution in Ireland.
 The observatory houses a 12-inch (30 cm) refracting telescope which was built by Grubbs of Dublin using a French manufactured lens.
 It is situated on a hill 8 km northwest of Dublin's city centre, where the astronomy section of the School of Cosmic Physics in the Dublin Institute for Advanced Studies is located.

 The 1880 Definition of Time Act set the official time in Ireland to be Dublin Mean Time.
 This was computed as the time at Dunsink, which was about GMT-25m21.
 In 1916, another act moved Ireland to Greenwich Mean Time.
 Dunsink time is mentioned five times in James Joyce's novel, Ulysses.